saramic/the-d-team/analysis/analysis_plan.md

-if not enough drugs - how it affects the treatment relate amount of certain drugs overall to people diagnosed with diseases (chronic) detecting/predicting outbursts of diseases which stores belong to which chains coexisting chronic illness and order of acquiring
+if not enough drugs - how it affects the treatment relate amount of certain drugs overall to people diagnosed with diseases (chronic) detecting/predicting outbursts of diseases which stores belong to which chains - checked, too difficult/impossible to enrich current data coexisting chronic illness and order of acquiring